manveerKaurB/devTinder-web/README.md

         }
 - restart nginx -> sudo systemctl restart nginx

+# Adding a custom Domain name
+- purchased domain name from godaddy
+- signup on cloudflare and add a new domain name
+- change the nameservers on godaddy and point it to cloudflare
+- wait for sometime till your nameservers are updated
+- DNS record: A record - devTinder.in -> 13.60.206.62
+- enable SSL for website

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.